ClonyPDF home

 3. Step 3 — Background Any busy or coloured backdrop is replaced with the clean white DIP requires.

-4. Step 4 — Verify Check the preview against the Bangladesh template — head size, position and lighting at a glance.
+4. Step 4 — Verify Check the preview — head size, position and lighting at a glance.

 5. Step 5 — Download Save the digital file for online forms and a print-ready 45×55 mm sheet for physical copies.